 COVID-19 has disrupted our lives in many ways, especially financially.
-With many Americans out of work, furloughed or feeling uncertain about their current and future investments, planning your finances might feel more stressful than usual.
+With many Americans out of work, leaving jobs or feeling uncertain about their current and future investments, planning your finances might feel more stressful than usual.
 However, there are several key actions you can take to alleviate some of your stress and adjust your financial plans to account for an unpredictable economy.
 These steps will help you feel more confident as you move through an era of uncertainty and help you come out the other side in a healthier financial position.

 Before you change your financial plans or begin a new budget, figure out where your finances are right now.
 Do you still have a source of income?
 If not, do you have savings that will help you make your monthly payments on time and cover your basic needs?

 If you’re not sure where to start, adjust your goals by how soon you’d like to get them accomplished.
-If you’re paying off student loans and saving for a home, put student loans at the top of your list — more than likely, you’ll be able to pay those off faster than you would a house.
+If you’re paying off student loans and saving for a home, put student loans at the top of your financial goal list — more than likely, you’ll be able to pay those off faster than you would a house.

 If you have a debt repayment plan, like student loans, a mortgage or credit card payments that don’t fit your finances anymore, you might want to extend your loan period to make your monthly payments more manageable.
 This might mean refinancing your mortgage or exploring student loan deferment options.